CREATE A CONNECTION TO YOUR BACNET SERVER

 View the Device List:

-- Once the connection is established, YABE will display a list of detected devices in the format
+- Once the search is done, YABE will display a list of detected devices.

 -